 - Easier to test in isolation

 Now that your application is agnostic to the outside world, it is much easier to test in isolation.
-This means instead of sending in HTTP requests, or making requests to a database, you can simply test each layer of your application, mocking any dependencies.
+This means instead of sending in HTTP requests or making requests to a database, you can simply test each layer of your application, mocking any dependencies.
 This not only results in quicker tests, but it also massively decouples your code from the implementation details of the outside world.

 - The Ports and Adapters are replaceable

 The role of the Ports and Adapters is to convert requests and responses as they come and go from the outside world.
-This conversion process allows the application to receive requests and send responses to any number of outside technologies without having to know anything of the outside world.
-It makes possible to replace an adapter with a different implementation that conforms to the same interface.
+This conversion process allows the application to receive requests and send responses to any number of outside technologies without having to know anything about the outside world.
+It makes it possible to replace an adapter with a different implementation that conforms to the same interface.

 - Separation of the different rates of change

-The outer most layers that typically change the most.
+The outermost layers that typically change the most.
 For example, the User Interface, handling requests or working with external services typically evolves faster than the business rules of the application.
 This separation enables you to quickly iterate on the outer layers without touching the inner layers that must remain consistent.
 The inner layer has no knowledge of the outer layer and so these changes can be made without disrupting the code that should not change.

 - High Maintainability

 To sum things up, Hexagonal Architecture is an approach that divides software into an inside and an outside part.
-By applying this approach, you make your most important code free of unnecessary technical details and we gain flexibility, testability and other important advantages that make your working process more efficient.
+By applying this approach, you make your most important code free of unnecessary technical details and we gain flexibility, testability, and other important advantages that make your working process more efficient.